segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid-audiences/index.md

 Segment will create Contacts in SendGrid if a Contact doesn't already exist.

 ### Will Segment delete Contacts from SendGrid?
-Segment will not delete Contacts from SendGrid.
-If a user is removed from an Engage Audience, Segment will remove the Contact from the associated List in SendGrid but will not delete the Contact.
+Segment doesn't delete Contacts from SendGrid.
+If you remove a user from an Engage Audience, Segment does remove the Contact from the associated SendGrid List, but doesn't delete the Contact from SendGrid.

 ### Sending additional user traits
 Segment supports sending Engage user profile traits to SendGrid Contact User Attributes.
 The following additional manual configuration steps are required: